DevExpress/testcafe/docs/articles/documentation/continuous-integration/bitbucket-pipelines.md

 ## Step 3 - Trigger a Bitbucket Pipelines CI Build

-Bitbucket Pipeplines CI is now configured to trigger the build when you push commits to your repository or create a pull request.
+Bitbucket Pipelines CI is now configured to trigger the build when you push commits to your repository or create a pull request.

 To check if the build has passed or failed, open your project's page and go to the Pipelines status page.